Almost primes in various settings: Proof of the main theorem

 We can view $\sum_{r=1}^\infty \sum_{s=1}^r \chi_{r,s} (n)$ as a correction term which appears to give back the contribution taken away by the $p \leq R_0$ restriction in the upper sum from (\ref{4.14}).
 Therefore, we can propose the following \begin{conj} The function $\Omega_k (\vartheta, \vartheta_0)$ is constant with respect to $\vartheta_0$.
 The same applies to ${\Omega}_k^{\text{\normalfont{ext}}}$. \end{conj}

-In the $GEH$ case of Theorem \ref{MAIN} we use the first part of Theorem \ref{tw_J} with $\vartheta=\vartheta_0=1/3$.
-Conjecture \ref{CONJ} has actually been very useful for choosing good (conjecturally near-optimal) polynomials $F$ for various $k$, because we need only to minimise the expression (\ref{4.76}).
+In the $GEH$ case of Theorem \ref{MAIN} we apply the first part of Theorem \ref{tw_J} with $\vartheta=\vartheta_0=1/3$.
+Conjecture \ref{CONJ} is probably not exactly correct the way it is stated, but it has been very useful for choosing good (conjecturally near-optimal) polynomials $F$ for various $k$.
+In general, it is just much easier to minimise the expression (\ref{4.76}) rather than (\ref{4.12}).
 Our choices are listed in Table C.

 Recall that $P_j = \sum_{i=1}^k t_i^j$.
 The $F_1$ polynomials are chosen to be almost best from all polynomials of the form